 - As a pioneer of micellar nanoparticles technology, NanoCarrier was established as a medical product development company utilizing drug delivery systems.
-In 2009, it was listed on the TSE Mothers market. - The source of the company's technology is research by world-class researchers, Professor Kazunori Kataoka of the University of Tokyo and Professor Teruo Okano of Tokyo Women's Medical University. - NanoCarrier has reduced clinical trial costs of drug development through tieups with major corporations including Nippon Kayaku and Kowa. - In the area of medical material development, the company has capital tie-ups and conducts joint development with Shin-Etsu Chemical.
+In 2009, it was listed on the TSE Mothers market. - The source of the company's technology is research by world-class researchers, Professor Kazunori Kataoka of the University of Tokyo and Professor Teruo Okano of Tokyo Women's Medical University. - NanoCarrier has reduced clinical trial costs of drug development through tie-ups with major corporations including Nippon Kayaku and Kowa. - In the area of medical material development, the company has capital tie-ups and conducts joint development with Shin-Etsu Chemical. - Based on all those achievements, the company have been listed in TSE Mothers in 2008, which value is now 350 million dollars.